-Visitors and Day Sailing.
+Visitors and Day Sailing

 Most of us come along just to blast back and forth and hopefully improve our gybes, as well as to learn from those who always seem to be able to do it better!
 A few members like to try their hand at freestyle and some record their top speed on GPS … then post it on our Speed Ladder and brag about it!
 The Club also has a long tradition of racing and some winners in Regional, National and even International events.
-We have some promising new young members and a developing link with Hollingworth to cater for young racing windsurfers.
-Informal competitions are held on regular occasions, but there is always plenty of space for those who just like sailing.
+We have some promising new young members and links with Hollingworth to cater for young racing windsurfers.
+Informal competitions are held on regular occasions, but there is always plenty of space for those who just like to windsurf.

 The water is relatively clean and the sailable area is about 375m x 800m.
 There is a good Clubhouse with changing facilities and hot showers, cooking facilities, plenty of free parking, ample grass rigging areas between car park and water, and a safety boat that is launched or ready to go when there are powerboat-qualified members present.
 Above all, it’s a friendly environment in which windsurfers of all abilities are encouraged.
 We have new members who have passed their RYA Start Windsurfing course, and some older, returning windsurfers who have rediscovered the delights of the sport …. and most of us somewhere in between.